-This application note describes how to put the SmartFusion2 device into FF mode using System Services and demonstrates the different options that can be used to wake-up the SmartFusion2 device from FF mode.
-In addition, the application note also shows how to set different hardware behavior during FF at design time, and demonstrates the effect of the FF on the fabric SRAM content depending on the user defined FF hardware settings in the Libero SoC.
+This application note describes how to set the SmartFusion2 device into F\F mode using System Services.
+It shows the different options that can be used to wake-up the SmartFusion2 device from F\F mode.
+It also shows how to set different hardware behavior during F\F at design time, and demonstrates the effect of F\F on the fabric SRAM content depending on the user defined F\F hardware settings in the Libero SoC.

-Appendix A - Design Files
+Appendix A: Design Files